 Hakim El Hattab is a Swedish front-end developer who co-created Slides.com, a full-featured presentation platform built on top of his open-source HTML presentation framework, reveal.js.
-In this interview, he discusses how he learned programming, the creation of reveal.js and Slides.com, his approach to producing creative visuals and the importance of questioning things.
+At the December 2019 edition of dotCSS, he discussed how he learned programming, the creation of reveal.js and Slides.com, his approach to producing creative visuals and the importance of questioning things.

 Learning how to use Flash

 So I studied digital animation, which, when I decided to study, I thought was going to teach me about Flash, which I was super-interested in then, having seen Flash websites and what they could do at a time when it wasn’t really possible to do those interactively, graphically rich things with HTML.
 So that’s when I decided to pick a school based on just wanting to learn Flash.
 But it turned out my school was more oriented towards animation in terms of video as a medium.
 So I ended up—and this sounds very counterintuitive—but I bought the ActionScript Bible.
 I can’t remember if it was a bible or manual.
 It’s a 2,000-page book, just a language definition for all the things that ActionScript can do in Flash.
 And I actually started turning, page by page, and looking over all the properties, reading it like you would a novel and understanding what the language was capable of.
 And then, to find a way to actually use that knowledge, I ended up building a lot of portfolio sites for myself, because you can’t really get information to stick, unless you put it into practice as well.
 I built, like, six or seven sites in a year.
 So, eventually, that got me to a point where I knew enough and I was able to feel like I could at least do the basics of Flash.

 20 things he learned about browsers and the web